aubricus/klak/README.md

 <!-- NOTE: If you update this line, update pyproject.toml -->

-> `klak` provides the ergonoics of a project Makefile with the easy of Python and power of [Click].
+> Klak provides the ergonoics of a project Makefile with the ease of Python and power of [Click].

 ## Table of Contents